cea-hpc/pcocc/docs/source/manpages/man7/cloudconfig-tutorial.rst

 Where :file:`~/conf` is the cloud-config file which will be passed to cloud-init at VM boot.

-Most cloud-config directives are only applied at the first VM boot.
-As a result, if you reboot a VM or if you save it after cloud-init has run, it will no longer apply the cloud-config file, even if you change its directives.

-This mechanism is based on the value of **instance-id** which defaults to *pcocc-deploy* for pcocc VMs.
-Cloud-init records the **instance-id** it sees on first boot and will no longer run as long as it stays the same.
-This means that you can configure a VM a second time by changing its **instance-id** template parameter to something else.
-If you are pre-configuring VMs for other users to customize later with cloud-init, you might want to use a non-default **instance-id** so that your users don't have to change it to apply another cloud-config file.
+Most cloud-config directives are *per-instance*, which means they are applied once per instanciated VM, when it first boots.
+This mechanism relies on the value of **instance-id** which defaults to a random uuid generated for each instanciated pcocc VM.
+Alternatively, the **instance-id** can be set to a fixed value in the VM template definition (see :ref:`pcocc-templates.yaml(5)<templates.yaml>`).
+Each time cloud-init runs, it records the current **instance-id**  in the VM filesysterm and only applies *per-instance* directives if it differs from what was previously recorded.

 Setting up user credentials
 ***************************